unionai/unionai-docs/source/administration/uctl-cli.md

 * `~/.union/config.yaml`: the default, and the one created by the command above.
 * `~/.uctl/config.yaml`: for backward compatibility with earlier versions of `uctl`.

-For details on the meaning of the parameters in the configuration file, see [CLI Authentication](./cli-authentication).
+For details on the parameters in the configuration file, see [CLI Authentication](./cli-authentication).

 For details on the `union` CLI, see [Quick Start](../quick-start).